'A dump': Homicide investigation at rundown boarding house in Favona

 "It's such a rundown building.
 It would be interesting to know what people are paying to live there… in such a dump."

-Photos from the scene show broken washing lines and overgrown lawns, with mattress, bikes and boxes dumped down the side of the property.
+Photos from the scene show broken washing lines and overgrown lawns, with mattresses, bikes and boxes stashed down the side of the property.

 A photographer said neighbours were gardening and mowing their lawns.
 None of those he spoke to knew what had happened or wished to talk.